 PRISM® Workstyle

-Discover how you approach work in teams.
-Five dimensions: Power, Risk, Identity, Speed, and Messaging.
+See how you approach work in teams across five dimensions: Power, Risk, Identity, Speed and Messaging.

-Discover how you approach work in teams.
-Five dimensions: Power, Risk, Identity, Speed, and Messaging.
+See how you approach work in teams across five dimensions: Power, Risk, Identity, Speed and Messaging.

 Your five-dimension profile plus your dominant leadership archetype: one of six identified by Livermore's research.